Central Portugal: Obidos to Porto

 - I spent about an hour enjoying the sites and views from Douro’s Ribeiro.
 I had taken plenty of photos early in the morning from the other side of the river.

 - I took the funicular (2,50€ one-way/4,00€ round trip) up to see the Catedral do Porto.
 Absolutely beautiful Se or “main” cathedral of Porto, 12th c.
-Only 3€ to visit the church, Sacristy, treasure room, roof, and tower for great views.
+Only 3€ to visit the church, sacristy, treasure room, roof, and tower for great views.
 There are great views of the city from the tower.
-Despite many travel sites saying climb Clerigos Tower, my guides said over priced, and just enjoy the views from the cathedral.
+Despite many travel sites saying climb Clerigos Tower, my guides said over priced, instead just enjoy the views from the cathedral.
 I did.
 Love all the blue tiles.

 I ended up walking back down to the Ribeira to find a restaurant still open for a very late lunch; after 1500 most of the restaurants are closing.
 I found Adega Dona Antonia, about 40 minutes before they were going to close at 1700.
 I took the funicular back up the hill again.
 It’s steep!
 I went back at Calçada de Vandoma to meet for another tour.